-PRP Treatment and Research Summary
+PRP Research and Summary

 In the last 4 years PRP has grown from relative obscurity to acceptance by mainstream medicine with over 7000 published articles and an annual growth rate of 200%.
 In this article/video we look at the clinical research data published on the efficacy of PRP.